rogerbinns/apsw/doc/textsearch.rst

 If you do not care about the offsets, or they make no sense for your content, then you can return zero for the ``start`` and ``end``.
-You can omit the offsets in your tokenizer and APSW automatically substitures zero.
+You can omit the offsets in your tokenizer and APSW automatically substitutes zero.

 .. _fts_recommendations: